alx741/ghc.vim/README.md

 Official Haskell GHC compiler plugin distributed in Vim's runtime.

-To be used for the `:make` command in order to properly load error and warnings on the quickfix list.
+To be used for the `:make` command in order to properly load errors and warnings on the quickfix list.